 Given that the number one source of water pollution today comes from storm water runoff that enters our lakes and streams without prior treatment, waterfront property owners have a special responsibility to protect our water resources.
 They are at the frontline of preventing pollution from property directly adjacent to our waterways.
 Although all human activities in a watershed can affect the water quality of our lakes and streams, activities adjacent to riparian zones are most critical.

-List of beaches in Oakland County, Michigan from the Michigan BeachGuard System
+Beaches in Oakland County from the Michigan BeachGuard System

 Oakland County Health Division's Beach Monitoring Program and Reports